 This still doesn’t define a shipper.
 In this letter of interpretation: LOI 05-0188, USDOT/PHMSA states, “When the word ‘shipper’ is used, such as in the title of Part 173 – Shippers-General Requirements for Shipments and Packagings that word refers to a person who prepares a shipment for transportation.”
 Therefore, a person who performs either of the activities identified in the definition of a Person who offers or offeror (see above) is a shipper for the purposes of the HMR.

 No marketing emails!

-The definition states explicitly in (2) that a carrier is not an offeror when it performs the routine functions of a carrier prior to acceptance of the hazardous material for transportation.
-However, if a person contracts with a carrier to perform all pre-transportation functions as defined in 49 CFR 171.8, then the carrier would also be the offeror and therefore have all the responsibilities assigned to the offeror/shipper in the HMR (10-0155).
+USDOT/PHMSA foresaw that a shipper may try to avoid its responsibilities by allowing the carrier to perform functions normally reserved for the shippper.
+That is why the definition of a person who offers or offeror states explicitly in the second paragraph that a carrier is not an offeror when it performs the routine functions of a carrier prior to acceptance of the hazardous material for transportation.
+However, if a person contracts with a carrier to perform all pre-transportation functions as defined in §171.8, then the carrier would also be the offeror and therefore have all the responsibilities assigned to the offeror/shipper in the HMR (LOI 10-0155).

-It is possible that the duties of an 0fferor are performed by more than on party.
+It is possible that the duties of an offeror are performed by more than one party.
 For example a generator of a hazardous waste may contract with a waste hauler to perform some of the pre-transportation functions prior to its off-site transportation.
-In this scenario, both the hazardous waste generator and the waste hauler are subject to the regulations as offerors (01-0024).
+In this scenario, both the hazardous waste generator and the waste hauler are subject to the regulations as offerors (LOI 01-0024).

 Contact me with any questions you may have about the transportation of hazardous materials by air, highway, vessel, or rail